rossmawd/tech-test-material/README.md

 - setting up pre-commit and pre-push hooks to enforce linting, code standards and automated running of tests
 - re-evaluate combination of TailwindCSS and MaterialUI, as I've experienced some potential typography conflicts
+- perhaps create a utility function to get rid the repetitive boilerplate that has cropped up in the unit tests ( i.e. the `provide: MATERIAL_SANITY_CHECKS` required to suppress errors)
+- Mobile first, accessible design